lab-cosmo/pet-mad/README.md

 </div>

 > [!NOTE]
-> PET-MAD-1.5 models trained on for 102 elements at the r2SCAN level of theory are
+> PET-MAD-1.5 models trained for 102 elements at the r2SCAN level of theory are
 > now available!
 These models are more robust, more accurate and faster than the
 > previous PET-MAD models.
 We highly recommend using these models for all applications,
 > especially molecular dynamics simulations.
 Try them out and let us know what you think!